Ravisankar-S/BridgeAI/README.md

 - Current AI assistants are either:
   - **Fully cloud-based** → require fast, reliable internet.
   - **Fully local** → limited intelligence and cannot handle large datasets.
-- **Gap:** There is no hybrid, offline-first assistant that works on minimal hardware but leverages advanced AI when possible.
+- **Gap:** There is no hybrid assistant that prioritizes advanced online reasoning but can fall back to offline mode when necessary.

 ---

 ## Solution Overview
 BridgeAI bridges this gap with three integrated layers:

+1. **Online Layer (LLaMA 3 via Cerebras API)**
+   - Primary model for complex queries, long-context reasoning, and advanced computation.
+   - Lightning-fast inference powered by Cerebras Cloud.
+   - Provides enhanced answers with structured guidance, references, and deep reasoning.

-1. **Offline Layer (LLaMA 2, Chat-Optimized Quantized Model)**
+2. **Offline Layer (LLaMA 2, Chat-Optimized Quantized Model)**
    - Lightweight, quantized version of LLaMA 2 optimized for chat.
-   - Handles lightweight queries, FAQs, and factual questions instantly.
+   - Handles lightweight queries, FAQs, and factual questions when connectivity is unavailable.
-   - Runs entirely locally in a Docker container.
+   - Runs locally in a Docker container with instant inference.
-   - Provides **instant offline inference** with minimal latency.

-2. **Online Layer (LLaMA 3 via Cerebras API)**
-   - Cloud-hosted LLaMA 3 model for complex queries, long-context reasoning, and advanced computation.
-   - Lightning-fast inference powered by Cerebras Cloud.
-   - Enhances offline responses with detailed explanations, structured guidance, and references.

 3. **Docker MCP Gateway**
-   - Orchestrates queries between offline and online layers.
+   - Orchestrates queries between online and offline layers.
+   - Automatically detects network availability and switches to offline fallback if needed.
-   - Logs queries, caches responses, and handles offline fallback.
-   - Ensures seamless hybrid operation in a portable Docker container.
+   - Logs queries, caches responses, and ensures seamless hybrid operation in a portable Docker container.

 ---